 The Company primarily generates revenue from the sale of both third-party and Grove Brands products through its DTC platform.
 Customers purchase products through the website or mobile application through a combination of directly selecting items from the catalog, items that are suggested by the Company's recommendation engine, and features that appear in marketing on-site, in emails and on the Company's mobile application.
 Most customers purchase a combination of products recommended by the Company based on previous purchases and new products discovered through marketing or catalog browsing.
 Customers can opt to have orders auto-shipped to them on a specified date or shipped immediately through an option available on the website and mobile application.
-In order to reduce the environmental impact of each shipment and to reduce shipping costs, the Company has a minimum total sales order value threshold policy which is required to be met before the order qualifies for shipment.
 Payment is collected upon finalizing the order.
 The products are subsequently packaged and shipped to fill the order.
 Customers can customize future purchases by selecting products they want to receive on a specified cadence or by selecting products for immediate shipment.